WhiteCoreSim/WhiteCore-Dev/WhiteCoreSim/ReadMe.txt

 ** Updating **
 ==============
-Checkout the 'Build Your Own.txt' file for details if you want to build from source.
+Checkout the 'Build Your Own.txt' file in the 'WhiteCoreDocs' folder for details if you want to build from source.
 Re-compile and copy/paste the new 'WhiteCoreSim/bin' subdirectory from your build environment.

 Weekly 'Development' build snapshots are available at the following address's..